An assistive app to facilitate the process of decision making in prescription management by offering comparable alternatives

 Many of the caregivers that take care of their senior loved ones with severe illnesses feel mentally and physically drained.

 We designed 3 engaging cultural probes to gain more information about caregivers life, their struggles, and pain points.
+Cultural probes were used as a triangulation method to gain a deeper understanding of caregivers' emotions and pains.

 As one of our probes, I created a booklet with activities and questions designed to understand the emotions that caregivers go through.
 Caregivers were asked to draw themselves and their loved one (1).
 We also asked the following questions: “I care because…” (2), “It is sometimes frustrating for me to…” (3), and “I wish I had more…” (4).
 Lastly, we asked participants to pick three wishes from a set of cards (4).